All Episodes

 Number one, he wrote these things down, which is fine.

-Number two, he reduced them to writing on a word doc.
+Number two, he reduced them to writing on a Word doc.

-That's okay on a secured.
+That's okay on a secure fun.

 You can do that.